vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-connect.md

-# Connect to Nebula Graph
+# Connect to NebulaGraph

-After successfully launching Explorer, you need to configure to connect to Nebula Graph.
-This topic describes how Explorer connects to the Nebula Graph database.
+After successfully launching Explorer, you need to configure to connect to NebulaGraph.
+This topic describes how Explorer connects to the NebulaGraph database.

 ## Prerequisites

-Before connecting to the Nebula Graph database, you need to confirm the following information:
+Before connecting to the NebulaGraph database, you need to confirm the following information:

-- The Nebula Graph services and Explorer are started.
+- The NebulaGraph services and Explorer are started.
 For more information, see [Deploy Explorer](../deploy-connect/ex-ug-connect.md).

-- You have the local IP address and the port used by the Graph service of Nebula Graph.
+- You have the local IP address and the port used by the Graph service of NebulaGraph.
 The default port is `9669`.

-- You have a Nebula Graph account and its password.
+- You have a NebulaGraph account and its password.

   !!! note

-        If authentication is enabled in Nebula Graph and different role-based accounts are created, you must use the assigned account to connect to Nebula Graph.
-If authentication is disabled, you can use the `root` and any password to connect to Nebula Graph.
-For more information, see [Nebula Graph Database Manual](https://docs.nebula-graph.io/).
+        If authentication is enabled in NebulaGraph and different role-based accounts are created, you must use the assigned account to connect to NebulaGraph.
+If authentication is disabled, you can use the `root` and any password to connect to NebulaGraph.
+For more information, see [NebulaGraph Database Manual](https://docs.nebula-graph.io/).

 ## Procedure

-To connect Explorer to Nebula Graph, follow these steps:
+To connect Explorer to NebulaGraph, follow these steps:

 1. On the **Config Server** page of Explorer, configure these fields:

-   - **Host**: Enter the IP address and the port of the Graph service of Nebula Graph.
+   - **Host**: Enter the IP address and the port of the Graph service of NebulaGraph.
 The valid format is `IP:port`.
 The default port is `9669`.

     !!! note

-        When Nebula Graph and Explorer are deployed on the same machine, you must enter the IP address of the machine, but not `127.0.0.1` or `localhost`, in the **Host** field.
+        When NebulaGraph and Explorer are deployed on the same machine, you must enter the IP address of the machine, but not `127.0.0.1` or `localhost`, in the **Host** field.

-  - **Username** and **Password**: Fill in the log in account according to the authentication settings of Nebula Graph.
+  - **Username** and **Password**: Fill in the log in account according to the authentication settings of NebulaGraph.

     - If authentication is not enabled, you can use `root` and any password as the username and its password.